Jump to topic

 A message from our Managing Director

-It is a great pleasure to present the 2024 Community Report.
+It’s a great pleasure to present the 2025 Community Report.

-Thank you to all our customers who’ve engaged with us over the past year and provided valuable insight.
-Your ongoing input helps us stay in touch with what is important to the community, so that we can deliver the services you want now and into the future.
+Thank you to all our customers who engaged with us over the past year and provided valuable insight.
+Your ongoing input shapes what we do, helping us deliver what is important for the community, now and into the

 A message from the Chair of our Customer Reference Group